odisney2/crime/README.md

   d. panda

-## 3.   make sure you have the following files in the same folder
+## 3. Make sure the following files in the same folder:

   a.  yearlycrime.ipynb